 Below: The tepals have dark maroon spots, the outer 3 do not have ridges on the back side and the style is reddish.

 Below: - The bulb of Michigan Lily with two newer offsets.

-Notes: L. michiganense is indigenous to the area around the Garden, but was not originally found in the Garden.
-Curator Martha Crone planted it in the Garden in June 1946 (and also L. superbum).
+Notes: L. michiganense is indigenous to the area around the Garden, but was not originally found in the Garden unless Eloise Butler made a mistake in identification in 1908.
+She noted in September of that year the seed head of L. superbum.
+It is curious that she never noted planting L. michiganense, one of our native lilies unless she placed them both under the common name of Turk's-cap and the Michigan may have been there all along.
+Curator Martha Crone logged planting it in the Garden in June 1946 (and also L. superbum).
 L. michiganense is native to most counties in the eastern half of Minnesota and a few further west in the west-central part of the state.
 It has been replanted as recently as 2012 by Curator Susan Wilkins, who also added L. superbum in 2009.

 Only two lily species are native to Minnesota: L. michiganense, Michigan Lily; and L. philadelphicum, Wood Lily.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.

 Identification booklet for most of the flowering forbs and small flowering shrubs of the Eloise Butler Wildflower Garden.
 Details Here.

 Friends of the Wild Flower Garden, Inc. Text and photos are by G. D. Bebeau unless otherwise credited. "www.friendsofthewildflowergarden.org"